Dr. Ainsley Davidson-Rowe

 Dr. Davidson-Rowe has a passion for senior pets and improving their quality of life.
 She also enjoys emergency surgery, and preventive medicine.
 She loves coming to work every day and has a new passion for capturing photos of our precious patients when time allows.
 Dr. Davidson-Rowe had the privilege of taking ownership of the Fall River Animal Hospital in 2019.

-In her time away from the office, she enjoys watching her sons play hockey and ride motocross, family camping trips, and hikes with her dog, Grover.
+In her time away from the office, she enjoys watching her sons play hockey, family camping trips, and hikes with her dog, Grover.
 She is also a servant to her very needy but adorable cat Gilbert.

 Dr. Leah Cook